Bitcoin Extends Losses, Slides under $3500 to Lowest Since September 2017

 September 2017”, was unexpected.
 People were expecting that November 2018 performance

 will prop up the Bitcoin’s value.
-But people's sentiments also changed drastically, especially
+But people’s sentiments toward bitcoin also changed drastically, especially

 during the last holiday weekend.
 Instead of rising, Bitcoin value dropped down.